About Embody

 Founder & Director

-Much of my life was spent navigating repeated traumas while carrying the expectation that I needed to keep functioning while my world was collapsing.
+I spent decades experiencing repeated traumas while carrying the expectation that I needed to keep going, even while my world was crumbling around me.

-Like many people who live under sustained pressure, I found ways to cope that worked…until they didn’t.
-Excessive drinking, disordered eating, over-training, relentless self-control in every area except the ones that mattered most.
+I found ways to cope that worked…until they didn’t.
+I became reliant on alcohol at the age of 12, suffered from disordered eating, over-training, relentless self-control in every area except the ones that mattered most.
 My discipline was never in question, yet I felt profoundly out of control.

 It felt like I was constantly trying to run away from myself.

 Throughout school, employment, university.
-Big, life changing things would happen, and life didn't stop, and life doesn't stop.
+Big, more traumas happened, but life didn't stop, and life doesn't stop.

 Relapsing felt safer than talking to anyone about it.
 There was no support system to fall back on, and asking for help often made things worse.

-Addiction is widely condemned - clinically, socially, morally - but in my reality, it was the only reliable relief available.
+Addiction is widely condemned - clinically, socially, morally - but in my reality, it was the only thing I had.
+Whether that was food, the secret drinking, or my insane work schedule.
 It didn’t judge, shame, leave, or have conditions.
-And that realisation when I began my clinical training in adulthood changed everything.

 I repeatedly reached for help but found that, if offered at all, fell into two camps: cold and clinical, or soft and dismissive.
-Neither accounted for people who are capable, ambitious, and still struggling.
+Both caused more trauma, and more fear that things would never get better.
 Neither gave me what I needed.
 I've lost count of the amount of times that I've thought “I can't do this anymore” because recovery didn’t feel possible in those frameworks.
 A better quality of life seemed impossible.

 In spite of all this, my ambition never faltered.
 I still wanted to succeed, be the best, recover, even if I had to work ten times as hard.
-Surrounded by figures of support who were rooting against me, telling me to aim lower, and give up.
+I was surrounded by figures of ‘support’ who were rooting against me, telling me to aim lower, and give up.
 I endured severe PTSD symptoms, more relapses, more trauma, more setbacks.
-And I only wish Embody Recovery existed then.
-When I didn’t know what was going on, and I felt scared, misunderstood and hopeless.
+I wish Embody Recovery existed then.
+When I didn’t know what was going on, and I felt scared, alone and hopeless.
+And this thought is at the back of my mind during every peice of content I share, every conversation I have, every business decision I make.

 Founder Story